DarkSlim/Play-Game-Services-Android-Module-for-Godot/README.md

 Remember that right after you ``get_singleton("PlayGameServices")`` you must always use the ``init()`` method and pass ``get_instance_ID()`` into it before doing anything else with the module.

-Now here are some other functions that can be used in gdscript:
+Now here are some other functions that can be used in GDScript:

 ```
 PlayGameServices.sign_in()